-Proceeds from the sale of gift cards are recorded as deferred revenue and recognized as revenue when redeemed by the holder.
-There are no expiration dates on the Company’s gift cards and the Company does not charge any service fees that would result in a decrease to a customer’s available balance.
+Proceeds from the sale of gift certificates are recorded as deferred revenue and recognized as revenue when redeemed by the holder.
+There are no expiration dates on the Company’s gift certificates and the Company does not charge any service fees that would result in a decrease to a customer’s available balance.

-Although the Company will continue to honor all gift cards presented for payment, it may determine the likelihood of redemption to be remote for certain gift cards due to, among other things, long periods of inactivity.
-In these circumstances, to the extent the Company determines there is no requirement for remitting balances to government agencies under unclaimed property laws, outstanding gift card balances may then be recognized as breakage in the consolidated statements of operations and comprehensive income as a component of owned restaurant net revenue.
-For the years ended December 31, 2020 and 2019, the Company recognized $1.0 million and $0.2 million, respectively, in revenue from gift card breakage.
+Although the Company will continue to honor all gift certificates presented for payment, it may determine the likelihood of redemption to be remote for certain gift certificates due to, among other things, long periods of inactivity.
+In these circumstances, to the extent the Company determines there is no requirement for remitting balances to government agencies under unclaimed property laws, outstanding gift certificate balances may then be recognized as breakage in the consolidated statements of operations and comprehensive income (loss) as a component of owned food, beverage and other net revenues.

 The Company maintains an equity incentive compensation plan under which it may grant options, warrants, restricted stock or other stock-based awards to directors, officers, key employees and other key individuals performing services to the Company.
 Restricted stock and restricted stock units (“RSUs”) are valued using the closing stock price on the date of grant.
 The fair value of an option award or warrant is determined using the Black-Scholes option pricing model.
 The Black-Scholes model requires estimates of the expected term of the option, the risk-free interest rate, future volatility and dividend yield.
 The Company’s assumptions are as follows: